fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricChaos.md

 ```

 ### -ClusterHealthPolicy
-Specifies how Chaos should behave under cluster health conditions.
+Specifies health policies Chaos will use to determine health of the cluster.

 ```yaml
 Type: ClusterHealthPolicy